Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-lun/README.md

                         file=/etc/icinga2/secrets/storage`.
   --scope SCOPE         Huawei OceanStor Dorado API scope.
   --timeout TIMEOUT     Network timeout in seconds.
+Default: 3 (seconds) --unmapped-severity {ok,warn,crit,unknown}
+                        State to report for a LUN that is not mapped to any host.
+Only takes effect together with `--include- unmapped`, which is what brings those LUNs into the check in the first place.
+Worth raising on an array where every LUN is meant to be in use, so a LUN that dropped out of its mapping view is noticed.
+Default: ok
-Default: 3 (seconds) -u, --url URL         Huawei OceanStor Dorado API URL.
+  -u, --url URL         Huawei OceanStor Dorado API URL.
   --username USERNAME   Huawei OceanStor Dorado API username.
   -w, --warning WARN    WARN threshold for the used capacity of a thin LUN, as